 Central Soho dancing and drinking den Madame Jo Jo's has a well-loved, shabby-chic feel to it.
 Get your Tuesday music fix at White Heat with live music from talented new bands followed by DJs playing indie, electro, and alternative sounds.
 Plus DJ Snowboy takes to the decks every Friday night for groovy funk and soul mixes.

 Ministry of Sound

 This superclub has been entertaining club-goers for 20 years, spawning a record label in the process.
 Ministry of Sound boasts four bars, four dance floors and five distinctive rooms and still draws big names such as Paul Oakenfold, Judge Jules and Tall Pall.
 Book tickets in advance and get there early to avoid the long queues.

 Enjoy summer parties on the open-air terrace at Studio 338.
-On colder nights, the action shifts inside, and there’s plenty of room as this is London’s biggest club.
+On colder nights you can either party on the heated terrace or move inside, and there’s plenty of room as this is London’s biggest club.
 Expect top DJs as resident club nights include Sankeys, Krankbrother, Hospitality and Secretsundaze.
 The club a short walk from The O2 in North Greenwich.

 This two-room nightclub, art space and upstairs cafe bar close to the Old Street roundabout in Shoreditch is renowned for being cutting edge.
 Artists and DJs such as Friendly Fires, Digitalism, Erol Alkan, Felix Da Housecat, Simian Mobile Disco, Tiga, Mark Ronson, 2 Many DJs, Tensnake, Jacques Lu Cont, Mylo, Alex Metric, and Ms Dynamite have all played XOYO.